toRatnesh/Learning/CPP/07_Pointers.rst

 var_name – Name of the pointer variable

-* And & operator in case of pointer
+& and * operator in case of pointer
 -----------------------------------

 &